Ignigena/nautilus/core/config/README.md

 ```

 When running your application locally, take advantage of your `config/env/local.js` file to store the actual username and password.
 The benefit here is that you don't have to worry about accidentally committing sensitive data to version control.

+## Optional `dotenv` integration

+If the `dotenv` package is installed it will be used to populate your `process.env` values.
+This is to facilitate compatibility with development flows that include the creation of a `.env` file such as ZEIT's Now platform.

+You may continue using `local.js` to override values during local development but you will get the added benefit of having these values populated "for free" if you are using `now dev` or `now secrets pull`.

+If you aren't using `dotenv`, it is not required as a dependency.
+It is recommended that you use the file structures outlined above to organize your secrets and environment overrides.